tianshuai-gao/E6895-AIM/README.md

 Please do not use this system for real medical decision-making.
 See the project report for a detailed discussion of limitations and future directions.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+Tianshuai Gao
+- Email: tg2935@columbia.edu
+- GitHub: tianshuai-gao/E6895-AIM